wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

 1. Configure the migration report path using the `reportPath` value in the `<IS_HOME>/migration-resources/migration-config.yaml` file.

     !!! info
-        This path should be one of the following:
+        Use **one** of the following methods when configuring the report path:
           - Create a text file.
-Provide the absolute path for that text file.
+Provide the absolute path for that text file for all `reportPath` parameters.
+All results from the dry run will be appended to this text file.
-          - Create separate directories to store dry run reports and provide its absolute path.
+          - Create separate directories to store dry run reports of every migrator having the `reportPath` parameter.
+Provide the absolute paths of these directories for the `reportPath` of the relevant migrator.
+Dry run result of each migrator will be created in their specific report directories according to the timestamp.

 2. Run the migration utility with the `dryRun` system property: